His Majesty the Demon King's Housekeeper: Synopsis

-The series focuses on Sakura, a high school girl who is obsessed with cleanliness.
+The series focuses on Sakura Takatsuki, a high school girl who is obsessed with cleanliness.
 She becomes so obsessed with cleanliness that it's become a hobby for her.
 One day she gets kidnapped and transported to another world, and lands in an area ruled by a Demon King.
 Once she finds herself in that area, she is stunned by how unclean it all is.
 The area is under a curse from a witch that prevents the use of cleaning magic, as a result of that the demons have given up trying to clean the area.
 Sakura decides to take matters in her own hands and clean up the whole area.

 Publication

 Written by Saiko Wadori and illustrated by Mika Kajiyama, His Majesty the Demon King's Housekeeper began serialization in Akita Shoten's shōjo manga magazine Princess on February 6, 2019.
-Its chapters were collected into twelve tankōbon volumes as of May 2025.
+The series is set to end serialization in October 2026.
+Its chapters were collected into thirteen tankōbon volumes as of April 2026.
 The series is licensed in English by Seven Seas Entertainment.